Clinical Activities and Rotation Structure

 - Receive specialized training in, and clinical experience with, the KU Center for Telemedicine and Telehealth system.

-- Participate in the Area Health Education Center’s programming or other outreach program (Interns will prepare and present an educational offering to rural or other underserved area consumers, providers or the public).
+- Participate in the project ECHO outreach educational programming or other outreach program (Interns will prepare and present an educational offering to rural or other underserved area consumers, providers or the public).

 - Participate in the Underserved Populations Touring Activity which will involve visits to multiple sites including Federally Qualified Health Centers (FQHCs), underserved community mental health centers, substance abuse clinics and/or state hospital.